Former Australian dialling codes: Minor changes

 The South Eastern New South Wales corner had previously been split into two area code regions each with four digits, (0648) and (0649).
 These were centred on Cooma and the Snowy Mountains region and Bega and the Far South Coast region, respectively.
 The regions only had 5 digit (xxxxx) local numbers until they were upgraded and the numbers were changed to 6 digits.
 This resulted in the numbers becoming (064) 5xxxxx for Cooma/Snowy Mountains region and (064) 9xxxxx for Bega/Far South Coast region.
 When phone numbers were changed to 8 digits these two regions became (02) 64xxxxxx numbers.

-Kangaroo Island was the only area in Australia that wasn't integrated into a larger area code before the change to eight-digit phone numbering, and had the only four-digit area code, (0848).
+Kangaroo Island was the only area in Australia that was not integrated into a larger area code before the change to eight-digit phone numbering, and had the only four-digit area code, (0848).
 The Kangaroo Island area was incorporated into the (08) 855x xxxx number range with a significant change to subscriber numbers (for example (0848) 21000 became (08) 8553 4000).